Last Updated on February 3, 2023

 With all of the travel sites on the Internet today, this is something that should never happen again.
 Although it sounds easy, many people still get those unpleasant surprises.
 The key is to know where to go on the Internet to get a really good sense of the place before you book it.

 The first stop is the hotel’s website to have a look at the photos of the property.
 Having only two or three photos posted is not a good sign.
-Likewise, and especially true of hotels outside the U.S., are no photos of the bathroom, unless it’s a major chain you know well.
+Likewise, and especially true of hotels outside the U.S., it’s not good if there are no photos of the bathroom, unless it’s a major chain you know well.
+(Or unless it’s the most expensive hotel suite in the world).

 If you haven’t come across the hotel on a member site such as TripAdvisor, go to TripAdvisor.com, enter the city or location and find how the property ranks among travelers as compared to other hotels.
 The key is to look at the total number of hotels.
 While a rank of 88 out of 1,000 local hotels is good, 88 out of 100 is something totally different.
 And it’s always a good idea to stick with hotels in the top 40-50%.